darkhz/prlmk/README.md

   I specifically sorted according to `acct_timexpd`,see kernel/tsacct.c for more details(CONFIG_TASK_XACCT).

-# todo

-- Cleanup the code.
-It is messy as of now.
-A rewrite may be required.
-- Simplify the tunables and tunable names.
-- Make it easier to debug.

 # additional info

 The default settings in this driver are already suitable for 3GB and 4GB RAM devices, there is no need to extensively tune it.